 In 1969 Carter became Deputy Assistant Secretary for African Affairs in the State Department.
 His role expanded from reporting on African affairs to working directly with African leaders to stabilize newly independent countries such as Nigeria and to democratize white supremacist countries like apartheid South Africa.

 Carter’s first ambassadorial appointment was to Tanzania in 1972.
 In 1975 he helped obtain the release of three Stanford University students and a Dutch woman who had been captured at a Tanzanian research center by rebel leader (and later President) Laurent Kabila of Zaire.
 Kabila captured the four to protest U.S. support of Zairian dictator Mobutu Sese Seko.

 In 1976 President Ford nominated Carter to be U.S. ambassador to Liberia.
 In 1979 President Jimmy Carter named him Ambassador-at-Large, the highest rank for a U.S. diplomat.
 In that role, Ambassador Carter directed the State Department’s Office for Liaison with State and Local Governments.

 After this appointment ended, on January 16, 1981, Ambassador Carter retired, and was awarded the Distinguished Honor Award, which is the State Department’s highest award for a civilian.
 In retirement, he continued to work as the Director of Development and International Affairs for the Inter-Maritime Group until he died of a heart attack on May 9, 1982 at the age of 61.
-Ambassador Carter was survived by his wife Carlyn, and son William.
+Ambassador Carter, who was a member of Sigma Pi Phi fraternity, was survived by his wife Carolyn, and son William.